mardiros/tursu/README.md

 ### Great support of asyncio.

+Turşu can also be combined with [pytest-playwright-asyncio](https://pypi.org/project/pytest-playwright-asyncio/) and run tests has coroutine using [pytest-asyncio](https://pypi.org/project/pytest-asyncio/).

 Scenario can be decorated with a `@asyncio` tag.
 And they will run as a coroutine marked with `@pytest.mark.asyncio`.